Nicky9319/Renderperk_CRM/do_research.md

 - **Interesting facts / hooks** (bulleted)
 - **Suggested CTA** (call to action)

+### Post-processing
+After all outputs are created:
+1. Remove the processed idea (the first record) from `Ideas/ideas.json`.
+2. Append the processed idea object to `Ideas/processed_ideas.json` (create the file if it does not exist, or append to the array if it does).
+3. When the blog is fully polished and finalized (see polish_research_to_blog.md), move the entire topic folder from `Research and Content/Drafted/` to `Research and Content/Completed/`.

 ### Constraints
 - Do not create extra folders/files beyond the topic folder, `{name}.md`, and `brief.md`.
 - Keep outputs focused on the chosen idea only.